 Matthew Martens is the Senior Vice Provost at the University of Missouri.
-In this role, he fulfills three main functions.
-First, he oversees policies and processes related to academic programs, including academic program review, new degree program proposals, and accreditation.
+In this role, he fulfills four main functions.
+First, he manages all faculty affairs, including faculty recruitment, hiring, salary and workload adjustment, and the faculty promotion and tenure process.
 Second, he supervises several units within the Office of the Provost, including the Vice Provost for International Programs, the Vice Provost for Libraries and University Librarian, and the Director of the MU Press.
-He is also the office liaison to the Vice Chancellor for Operations and Vice Chancellor for Finance.
-Third, he provides direct support to the Provost in managing her workload, including supporting review and evaluation of deans and other Provost direct reports, representing the Provost at meetings or events when unavailable, and triaging meeting requests and other time demands.
+He is also the office liaison to the Vice Chancellor for Operations, Vice Chancellor for Research, Vice Chancellor for IDE, and Vice Chancellor for Finance.
+Third, he works with Faculty Council to support faculty governance.
+Fourth, he provides direct support to the Provost in managing her workload, including supporting review and evaluation of deans and other Provost direct reports, representing the Provost at meetings or events when unavailable, and triaging meeting requests and other time demands.

 Specific duties that Dr. Martens fulfills include:

-- Serve as point person in Office of the Provost for academic program proposals, including requests for new programs, program changes, and program activities
+- Serve as the point person in the Office of the Provost for all faculty recruitment and hiring

 - Supervisor for Vice Provost for International Programs, Vice Provost for Libraries and University Librarian, and the Director of the MU Press